 - Documented verbal agreements

-Creating sketches, diagrams, animations, or functional prototypes from product developers that present the work needed to be developed can be a validation method along with the demanding party.
+The sketches, diagrams, animations, or functional prototypes that product developers create, present the work needed to be developed.
+They can be used by demanding parties for validation.

 Lack of communication